MONEY CHANGER

 term used for the rules and principles that have been accepted and recognised as they are reasonable and fair.

-This si the term that is given to the unlawful behaviour of a public officer.
+the term that is given to the laws that govern the property of a husband and wife together.

 The document that is executed by the public authority that gives a couple the permission to marry.